-It’s that time of year, the middle of the college football season and time for a look at the Farrell 50 — the top 50 players in college football and how they were as recruits.
+It’s that time of year, the college football season is almost over so it's time for a look at the Farrell 50 — the top 50 players in college football and how the were ranked as recruits.
 We continue today with Nos.
 41-45.

-The skinny: Murray trimmed his list of top schools down to Oklahoma, Texas and Texas A&M before committing to the Sooners in August.
+The skinny: Murray trimmed his list of top programs down to Oklahoma, Texas and Texas A&M before committing to the Sooners in August.
 An unofficial visit to Norman a couple of weeks before his decision put the Sooners over the top.
-The defensive struggles for the Sooners last fall were well-documented, but Murray was not a part of the problem.
-This fall, he again continues to lead by example, with 31 tackles, four tackles for a loss and 1.5 sacks for the undefeated Sooners.

 Farrell’s take: Murray was a four-star ranked outside the Rivals250 who had good length but needed to fill out and add size.
 He was a solid tackler in high school and showed good instincts, but he’s become a tackling machine at the college level.
-He’s outplayed his ranking so far and is one of the Big 12’s best defenders.
+He’s outplayed his ranking and became one of the Big 12’s best defenders.

 Farrell’s take: Hudson was a high three-star athlete for us who could play many different positions in college and came on strong near the end of his senior season.
 His coming out party was at the annual Big 33 game well after our final ranking, where he showed he had just started to tap into his potential.
 He was always a great athlete.
 He just never stood out at one position until that Big 33 game and he has taken things to the next level since.
 He was a tough evaluation because of his versatility.